-Laurent Duvernay-Tardif, who plays for the Kansas City Chiefs, is the first active player in the NFL to have earned a Doctor of Medicine degree.
-Laurent, born in Mont-Saint-Hilaire, had already made history in 2014, when he became the 10th Canadian and the first Quebecer in 15 years to be drafted by an NFL team.
-His career to this point has been so unusual that the American daily the Kansas City Star called him “the most interesting man in the NFL.”
+Laurent Duvernay-Tardif, right guard for the Kansas City Chiefs, is the first active player in the NFL to have earned a medical degree.
+Born in Mont-Saint-Hilaire, Laurent had already made history in 2014, when he became the 10th Canadian and the first Québecer in 15 years to be drafted by an NFL team.
+On February 2, 2020, Laurent became the first player born in Québec to win the prestigious Vince Lombardi Trophy for his performance in the 54th edition of the Super Bowl.
+His career has been so unusual that the Kansas City Star named him “the most interesting man in the NFL.”

 In addition to being recognized for his achievements in sports, Laurent also stands out for his philanthropic involvement in the areas of health, culture, and education with organizations and foundations such as the Fondation CHU Sainte-Justine, the Red Cross, the Jeux de Montréal, Papier 2019 art fair, and the Hooked on School Days program.